 I do this as well, but unfortunately, we drink coffee all day, so we are actually setting up for just the next day. lol.
 That's ok though, it works.
 I also have an extra pot of water sitting next to my Bunn so that's ready as well.

 Spreading the grounds on lawn is OK, but be careful with the compost, if you use it on tomatoes.
 It's too acidic for them and stunts them.
-Now I just fling the grounds onto the lawn.
-If you let the used filter with grounds sit on a grate on the deck for a day, the grounds fly off clean and you can re-use the filter without washing and weakening it.

 I drink a lot of coffee, and I'm fussy about how it tastes.
 I make one cup at a time.
 Coffee should taste the way it smells while brewing.
 Ten minutes after brewing, that bright, fresh taste had started to fade away.

 There is a lot of controversy as to how coffee should be stored; shelf/refrigerator/freezer.
 I prefer to store mine in the refrigerator.
 I have found that exposure to air is the worst thing for causing ground coffee to lose its original fresh flavor.